xxnnx/EconomicBotDiscord/README.md

 > [!NOTE]
 > What's new in update 0.03v
 > For the !balance command, an image with balance information is created.
-Under the balance, interactive buttons have been created to go to the store and transfer currency to another user
+Under the balance, interactive buttons have been created to go to the store and transfer currency to another user.
+Accrual of lists for the fact that the user is in the voice channel